muggy8/improbable/from-me-to-me/zChsWMRx.md

 "But isn't the elven territory heavily defended?
 I doubt other students would be able to travel to such a place safely."

 "That's true.
-However, there's hardly any other place with a wide open field along with plenty of education related equipment avalable at the same place."
+However, there's hardly any other place with a wide open field along with plenty of education related equipment available at the same place."

 "Well... you do make a good point...
 But still, that would mean many of the other students who participated in the exam won't be able to participate.
 I'm starting to feel like maybe private lessons will be impractical..."

 "Don't say that Master Mikay!
-You're one of the few people we could turn to in these tough times especially for those of us who's future are severly affected by the events on the day of the exam..."
+You're one of the few people we could turn to in these tough times especially for those of us who's future are severely affected by the events on the day of the exam..."

 "I...
 I understand but..."

 "I don't like where this is going."
 Phanna softly murmured to me after putting away his food tray.

 "What do you mean?"
-I what do you mean I asked back under my breath.
+I asked back under my breath.

 "This whole exchange between Amanda and Mikay is a textbook example of a setup for some kind of trap.
 Mikay is doing his best to avoid directly falling in but he's walking on thin ice now."

 "Hun what?"

-"I don't know what the elves are trying to do but they seem pretty keen on trying to lure Mikay into the middle of elven territory in some way or another."
+"I don't know what the elves are trying to do but they seem pretty keen on trying on luring Mikay into the middle of elven territory in some way or another."

 "W-what?
 Why would they want to do that?"

 "I already said I didn't know, remember?
 That said, it's probably to do with your death in this timeline."

-"T-that's impossiable.
+"T-that's impossible.
 You make it sound like they're out for revenge or something.
-There's no way they'd go thah far for someone like me."
+There's no way they'd go that far for someone like me."

 "I wouldn't be so sure about that."
 Phanna insisted.